The Bankrate promise

-The Capital One QuicksilverOne Cash Rewards Credit Card is available to consumers with “fair” credit, which typically means any FICO score between 580 and 669.
+The Capital One QuicksilverOne Cash Rewards Credit Card is available to consumers with fair credit, which typically means any FICO score between 580 and 669.
 This could make it the best credit card for starting out if your credit history is minimal and your score is in this range.
-Not only do you get the chance to earn rewards, but you can build credit history with responsible use over time as your credit movements are reported to all three credit bureaus.
+You get the chance to earn rewards, and you can build credit history with responsible use over time as your credit movements are reported to all three credit bureaus.

-This card does charge a $39 annual fee, but you’ll also get a surprising number of benefits, including no foreign transaction fees, 24-hour travel assistance services, secondary auto rental coverage, travel accident insurance and extended warranties.
+This card does charge a $39 annual fee.
+Still, you’ll also get a surprising number of benefits, including no foreign transaction fees, 24-hour travel assistance services, secondary auto rental coverage, travel accident insurance and extended warranties.

-Why Capital One QuicksilverOne is the best starter card for flat-rate cash back
+Why the Capital One QuicksilverOne is the best starter card for flat-rate cash back

-Once you sign up, you’ll earn a flat 1.5 percent back for each dollar you spend.
-There are no limits to the rewards you can earn, and you can redeem your cash back for a check in the mail, statement credits or gift cards.
+Once you sign up, you’ll earn a flat 1.5 percent cash back for each dollar you spend.
+There are no limits to the rewards you can earn, and you can redeem your cash back for a check in the mail, statement credit or gift cards.

 - Rewards: None